To see our full line of Birdhouse Kits, Assembled Birdhouses, Bargain Birdhouses and more, simply click HERE.

 Back to Top

 We strongly feel that our western red cedar birdhouses/kits are of a quality far superior to the houses and kits supplied by our "Big Box Store" competitors.
 Ours are constructed of outdoor/exterior materials and are practical in size to attract and actually house birds.
 If you're questioning this, we invite you to take a look at our competitors' products and compare the materials and sizes to ours.
 We assure you that our houses are large enough to provide adequate homes to our feathered-friends.

 HANGING the HOUSES and FEEDERS

 **Be careful and always wear appropriate safety equipment when using tools.

 For models with a "Flat" or "Flush" back:

-Drive a nail about 2-3 inches long into your tree or other vertical wood surface and place the hole in the back of the house over the nail (some models have two holes).
+Carefully drive a nail about 2-3 inches long into your tree, post, or other vertical wood surface and place the hole in the back of the house over the nail (some models have two holes).

 For surface mounting models with an "Overhanging" roof panel:

 Place it wherever your heart desires, but please use some sort of bracket or adhesive to attach it to the object, so birds, squirrels, cats, and humans won't disturb any nesting birds.
 In some cases, first mounting a flat board to the top of a wooden post will assist by providing a larger surface for the house or feeder to rest on.
 Then you can drive a screw or nail up, through, and into the bottom of the house (don't go too far).